Galapagos—A Natural History Classroom for All Ages

-The whole family was already out of their berths at the rapid rise of the equatorial sun and their six-year-old daughter was on the aft deck, dutifully continuing her outdoor physics experiment.
-Stopwatch in hand and counting the number of revolutions of the descending floating cork disk as the large cutoff inverted two-liter water bottle emptied into the Pacific Ocean near the Galapagos Islands, she obtained another data point for her scientific analysis.
+The whole family was already out of their berths at the rapid rise of the equatorial sun, and their six-year-old daughter was on the aft deck, dutifully continuing her outdoor physics experiment.
+Stopwatch in hand and counting the number of revolutions of the descending floating cork disk, as the large cutoff, inverted 2-liter water bottle emptied into the Pacific Ocean near the Galapagos Islands, she obtained another data point for her scientific analysis.

 As a former scientist myself, I knew that she was on the right track.
-The Coriolis Force (produced by the rotation of the Earth) causes moving objects in the Northern Hemisphere to move to the right and objects in the Southern Hemisphere to move to the left.
+The Coriolis Force (produced by the rotation of the earth) causes moving objects in the Northern Hemisphere to move to the right, and objects in the Southern Hemisphere to move to the left.
 In layman terms, water from toilet bowls in New York drains in the opposite direction as in Santiago, Chile.
-Therefore, on the Equator, the speed of rotation of the water vortex should be very small, if not zero.
-It is the same force that determines the opposite circular movements of powerful cyclones and weather in the southern and northern hemispheres.
+Therefore, on the equator, the speed of rotation of the water vortex should be very small, if not zero.
+The same force determines the opposite circular movements of powerful cyclones and weather in the southern and northern hemispheres.
 Important stuff.

-It is the same curiosity that draws nature enthusiasts of all ages towards the Galapagos archipelago each year for great wildlife experiences.
-It is also why being a Natural Habitat Adventures Expedition Leader is such a gratifying job.
-There is so much that our expert naturalist guides can show and share with our guests, from why it was here that Darwin developed his theory of evolution to why certain species of birds, reptiles and mammals are only found here.
-On a larger scale, it is here that we can better understand how the Earth’s tectonic plates constantly move under our feet, and how larger geologic, oceanic, and meteorological powers determine our fundamental existence and survival on this planet.
+The same curiosity draws nature enthusiasts of all ages towards the Galapagos archipelago each year for great wildlife experiences.
+It is why being a Natural Habitat Adventures Expedition Leader is such a gratifying job.
+There is so much that our expert naturalist guides can show and share with our guests, from why it was here that Darwin developed his theory of natural selection to why certain species of birds, reptiles

-Having accompanied many of our guests to the Galapagos Islands for years, I truly believe there is a curious and fun-loving mind—just like the six-year-old’s—within all of us.
-Traveling in the Galapagos sparks that same curiosity and playfulness, and make us more aware of the magic natural environment that surrounds us.
+Having accompanied many of our guests to the Galapagos Islands for years, I truly believe there is a curious and fun-loving mind—just like the 6-year-old’s—within us all.
+Traveling in the Galapagos sparks that same curiosity and playfulness, and makes us more aware of the magic natural environment that surrounds us.

-On a Galapagos Kayaking and Hiking Adventure, we swim like kids with the sea lions, hike in a small group through the myriad of birds, tortoises a and iguanas, and lay on our stomachs on the deck while watching the dolphins playing in the bow waves of our boat.
-The Enchanted Isles offer some the one of the world’s best opportunities for total natural history immersion!
+On a Galapagos kayaking and hiking adventure, we swim like kids with the sea lions, hike in small groups through the myriad of birds, tortoises a and iguanas, and lay on our stomachs on the deck while watching the dolphins playing in the bow waves of our boat.
+The Enchanted Isles offer some

 Come play and discover the Galapagos Islands with us!